All posts

 Default IOS XE Behavior

-Starting from the basic topology shown in the figure, it can be observed that IOS XE adopts a permissive default behavior.
-R1 and R2 establish two external MP-BGP sessions.
-As illustrated, each router advertises a single IPv4 Unicast /16 network to its respective peer.
+The topology used throughout this post is shown in the figure below.
+R1 and R2 establish two eBGP sessions, with each router advertising a single IPv4 Unicast /16 network to its respective peer.

 1R1#show running-config | s r b